ScottMaclure/angdo/docs/project-plan.md

 ## Phase 1: Getting Started (Started: 02Apr13)

-* Create the base project files in a git repository.
+* **DONE** Create the base project files in a git repository.
-* Download Angular minified, and get running in an index.html page.
+* **DONE** Download Angular minified, and get running in an index.html page.
-* Create and push project on github.
+* **DONE** Create and push project on github.
+* **DONE** Setup TodoListController with mocked data, render using ng-repeat directive in 2 lists.
+* Bind to a click event on the title, add contenteditable="true" attribute.
+* Update model as user types
+* Add jQuery to the app
+* Add Jasmine Spec Runner to the app
+* Work out how to use AngularJS + Jasmine

 ## Phase Future